Euro zone yields held in check before the Fed's rate decision

 "The big hurdle to overcome for the coming days is Thursday's FOMC," said Societe Generale strategist Ciaran O'Hagan.

-Lower-rated equivalents in Spain and Italy were a tad higher at 2.12 percent and 1.85 percent, respectively.
-The gap between Spanish and Italian yields remained near its highest in over two years, on worries secessionists will win an election in Catalonia on Sept.
-27.
+Lower-rated equivalents in Spain and Italy were also flat at 2.11 percent and 1.83 percent, respectively.
+The gap between Spanish and Italian yields remained near its highest in over two years, on worries secessionists will win an election in Catalonia on Sept 27.

 Hundreds of thousands of people began massing in the streets of Barcelona on Friday to call for the northeastern region to break away from the rest of Spain.
 The region accounts for nearly a fifth of Spain's output and population.

-Greek yields remain near the lowest levels seen this year before an election that is likely to prove inconclusive.
+Greek yields, meanwhile, remain near the lowest levels seen this year before an election that is likely to prove inconclusive.

 The Syriza party of former Greek prime minister Alexis Tsipras -- which came to power in January on a pledge to renegotiate terms of Greece's international bailout but ultimately gave in to creditor demands -- has a thin lead in the polls over the conservative New Democracy.

-Greek 10-year yields were 7 bps higher on Monday at 8.83 percent.
-(Editing by Larry King/Ruth Pitchford)
+Greek 10-year yields were 6 bps lower on Monday at 8.71 percent.
+(Editing by Larry King)

 Following are news stories, press reports and events to watch that may affect Poland's financial markets on Thursday.
 ALL TIMES GMT (Poland: GMT + 2 hours):